The links between alcohol and mental health

 - Try to have 2-3 days with no alcohol each week

-- Try and notice your stress levels - see if you can do something else to feel more relaxed - a walk, a bath, some gardening or cooking
+- Try and notice your stress levels — see if you can do something else to feel more relaxed.
+Take a walk or do some gardening if you can — getting close to nature can reduce a sense of isolation and help protect mental health

 - Try low alcohol and alcohol-free drinks — some of them are really rather good!